Abida Sultan: Move to Pakistan

 After the partition of India in 1947, she experienced discrimination, and witnessed violence between Hindus and Muslims.
 She gave up her right to the throne and in 1950 emigrated to the newly-formed Pakistan, aged 37, with her young son.

-In Pakistan she joined the foreign service; the government of India responded by excluding her from the line of succession.
+In Pakistan, she joined the foreign service; the government of India responded by excluding her from the line of succession.
 Her younger sister Sajida succeeded her instead upon her father's death in 1960, despite Abida Sultan contesting the succession in court.

-She spent the greater part of her life in Malir District in Karachi.
+She spent the greater part of her life in Malir District in Karachi, Pakistan.

 Death

 Sultan died in Karachi in 2002.
 Her son, Shaharyar Khan, became the Foreign Secretary of Pakistan and later the chairman of the Pakistan Cricket Board.

 Personal life

 The cricketer Iftikhar Ali Khan Pataudi was her brother-in-law through his marriage to Sajida, and the cricketer Mansoor Ali Khan Pataudi is her nephew.

 During her life, she flew aeroplanes, played polo, and wore her hair short.

 She wrote an autobiography, Memoirs of a Rebel Princess, which was published posthumously in 2004.